Damien Quintard

-Damien Quintard (born 21 June 1991) is a French designer, record producer, composer, and technology entrepreneur whose multidisciplinary work bridges music, cinema, design, and innovation known for collaborating with key figures across industries—Brad Pitt, David Fincher, Bono, Justice, Justin Bieber, Travis Scott, Britney Spears, and Demna.
+Damien Quintard (born 21 June 1991) is a French record producer, composer, engineer and entrepreneur known for his work with artists Brian Eno, Justice, Parcels, Teodor Currentzis, Arca, L’Impératrice, Dimitris Papaioannou, and Bertrand Chamayou.

-Quintard has built a reputation as a creative force who shapes the future of sound, space, and culture.
+He is also the Founder and CEO of The Mono Company (2018) a production company and SoundX (2019) a firm focused on Research and Innovation.
+Their first project, numéro un, focuses on bringing music to the Deaf Community, with the first Artificial Intelligence made for and calibrated by institutes around the world and a patented vibration pack that translates sounds in real time.

 He co-founded with Brad Pitt “Miraval Studios” in 2021, a recording studio inside Chateau Miraval, bought by Pitt and Angelina Jolie in 2009.
 Bringing back to life the iconic “Studio Miraval”, considered in the 70s till the late 90s as one of the most prestigious studios in the world, recording acts such as Pink Floyd (The Wall), AC/DC, Rammstein, Sting, Muse among others.

-Quintard entirely redesigned Miraval Studios who is considered as a benchmark in modern recording design and one of the most influential recording studios.

-He is also the Founder and CEO of SoundX (2019) a firm focused on Research and Innovation.
-Their first project, Numéro Un, focuses on bringing music to the Deaf Community, with the first Artificial Intelligence made for and calibrated by institutes around the world and a patented vibration pack that translates sounds in real time.

-Quintard's latest awards and recognitions comprise a Grammy Award for his work with Justice and Tame Impala on the track “Neverender”, an Emmy Award for Outstanding Live and Direct to Tape Sound Mixing for the 2015 European Games Opening Ceremony and getting in Forbes France's list of Forbes 30 under 30.
+Quintard's latest awards and recognitions comprise an Emmy Award for Outstanding Live and Direct to Tape Sound Mixing for the 2015-2016 European Olympic Opening Ceremony and getting in Forbes France's list of Forbes 30 under 30.

 Background

 Quintard was born in Paris.
 Inspired by his multicultural childhood spent across the globe in Mumbai, Hong Kong and Singapore, Quintard started to learn music theory and piano at the age of 3.
 He pursued his musical education in different conservatories and local music schools.
 He returned to Paris in his teenage years and started the band, Dot Legacy, that successfully toured around Europe, Brazil and Canada winning the Best International Emerging Artist award at the Canadian Indie Week in December 2018.
 Fascinated by science, specifically maths and physics, he studied aerospace engineering before turning to audio engineering.

-From 2012 onward, Quintard built a reputation as a meticulous producer.
-His breakthrough came through long-term collaborations with conductor Teodor Currentzis and the orchestra MusicAeterna, producing a series of recordings that swept international awards and garnered acclaim for their emotional intensity and sonic clarity.

-With his early works earning him an Emmy Award for his musical direction and original compositions for the 2015 European Games Opening Ceremony in Baku — a bold, large-scale performance created by Dimitris Papaioannou, featuring a powerful appearance by Lady Gaga performing Imagine by John Lennon.
+Quintard's first recordings were charity based for the National Institute for the Young and Blind (INJA) in Paris where his sister, Soprano Aurore Quintard, would often sing.
+He dived deeper into the world of sound and audio engineering and created his first professional recordings for the renowned studio Little Tribeca, where he worked as Studio Manager.
+During this time, he recorded and produced many award-winning productions such as Schumann, Schubert, Brahms with Lise Berthaud & Adam Laloum and Johann Adolf Hasse: Siroe, Re di Persiaith Max Emmanuel Cenčić & George Petrou.